MicrosoftDocs/dynamics-365-customer-engagement/powerapps-cds/administrator/cds-environments/troubleshooting-unblock-urls-required.md

 ---
-title:  Troubleshooting: Unblock required URLs | Microsoft Docs
+title:  "Troubleshooting: Unblock required URLs | Microsoft Docs"
 description: In this quickstart, you learn how to download a list of apps created in your environments
 services: 'powerapps'
 suite: powerapps